EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 }
 ```

-finally, running the project via the home page (http://localhost:8083/) you can access with swagger to test APIs.
+finally, running the project via the home page (http://localhost:8083/) you can access it with swagger to test APIs.

 ### Testing an Apache Kafka Integration within a Spring Boot Application and JUnit 5